Separable homology of graphs and the separability complex: The separability complex

+If $S$ has no finite trees attached, $S$ is a cycle.
+Recall that $A$ is nice.
+Choose a vertex of $S$ corresponding to the interior of a region of $A$.
+Removing this region and one of the edges along its boundary reduces the number of boundary arcs by at most two, so by induction, the conclusion holds. \end{proof}

 We now prove that diameter of $\Wh(\rose_n)$ is infinite.
 Consider the presentation ${\mathcal{P}=\langle X_n\mid \Csep\rangle}$ of the trivial group.
 Every expression for $w\in\free_n$ as a product of elements of $\Csep$ has an associated Van Kampen diagram $D$ for $w$ over $\mathcal{P}$.
 The key idea of the proof is that $\Wh(\rose_n)$ has finite diameter if and only if there is a universal bound on the areas of minimal diagrams for all words in $\free_n$ over $\langle X_n\mid \Csep\rangle$.
 We then take a sequence of initial subwords $(w_i)_i$ of infinite words given by \Cref{lemma: infinite-positive-filling-words} and consider a sequence of minimal nice Van Kampen diagrams $D_i$ for the $w_i$.
 We show that for large enough $i$, some boundary arc along a single region of $D_i$ has length at least $k$.
 This is a contradiction as subwords of $w_i$ of length at least $k$ are not subwords of any separable word.
+The proof that every component of $\Wh(\Gamma)$ has infinite diameter is similar but involves annular diagrams.

 \infinitediameter*